1894380339/E-Commerce_Django/README.md

 Description:

 ``
-Django E-commerce is an e-commerce platform built with Django and Django REST Framework.
+Django E-commerce is an e-commerce project built with Django and Django REST Framework.
 It provides features such as user authentication, product management, shopping cart, order processing, reporting.
 ``

 Technologies: